sourcegraph/handbook/content/departments/data-analytics/amplitude.md

 The entire pipeline runs every hour so it can take up to 1 hour for data to start appearing in Amplitude.

+#### Derived Properties
+Within Amplitude we have built some derived properties that make it easier to extract our specific keys from our nested data fields and use them for analysis.
+Current derived properties include:
+1. charCount
+2. linesOfCode
+3. is_sourcegraph_teammate
+4. feature_flag:enable_simple_search
+5. cody_client_version

+If you have any derived properties you would like to create, please reach out to the Data&Analytics Team.

 ## Using Amplitude FAQs

 ### How do I find what we call an event in the Sourcegraph code?